vxgmichel/markdown-reports/pytango9-installation-report.md

 PyTango.Database issue:
 -----------------------

-I ran `itango` and got the following warning:
+`itango` also printed the following warning:

 ```
 Could not access any Database.
 Make sure: